Maps of support services

-We created this Emergency Food Providers map, which was launched in January 2017, as we believed that a single source didn’t exist and we hoped that it would be useful and informative.
+We created this Food Providers map, which was launched in January 2017, as we believed that a single source didn’t exist and we hoped that it would be useful and informative.
 Since then it has become an invaluable resource, receiving over 88,000 hits.

 Household items and repairs